Prokos/wasm-test/README.md

 Project for testing WASM scripts and build process.

+An attempt to make WASM work with the minimum amount of dependencies and file-size.

 Run `yarn watch` and open browser in `http://localhost:1337` to run app.

 ## Structure